 The American Revolution was shortly followed by the Industrial Revolution, of which Weymouth was an active participant.
-Its impact on the town was made clear in 1837 when enough natural bog iron was discovered to support a local factory, the Weymouth Iron Works Company.
-The remnants of this era can be seen in a number of industrial buildings scattered throughout the town, many of which have been converted to other commercial and residential uses.
+Its impact on the Town was made clear in 1837 when enough bog iron was discovered to support a local factory, the Weymouth Iron Works Company.
+The remnants of this era can be seen in a number of industrial buildings scattered throughout the Town, many of which have been converted to other commercial and residential uses.
 During this time, Weymouth’s maritime and agricultural society transformed into a culture of manufacturing and trade.
 The demand for labor rose to support the new economy, and new businesses blossomed to supply the goods and services that the community required.
-A new style of commercial architecture emerged, as well, one of simple box-like buildings which featured pleasant facades and sufficient space inside for storage and trade.
-Again, the remnants of this era can be seen in several locations throughout the town, particularly in the village centers.
+A new style of commercial architecture emerged, as well: one of simple box-like buildings which featured pleasant facades and sufficient space inside for storage and trade.
+Again, the remnants of this era can be seen in several locations throughout the Town, particularly in its village centers.

-Bisecting the town in 1956, the opening of Route 3, combined with the elimination of commuter rail services, had further impacts on Weymouth.
+Bisecting the Town in 1956, the opening of Route 3, combined with the elimination of commuter rail services, had further impacts on Weymouth.
 Better paying jobs in the city and a good road system to get there made it possible for more people to pursue the dream of earning more and living better.
 The majority of residents began using the expressway and other newly constructed roads to commute elsewhere for work.
-One by one all the shoe factories closed their doors, and the local economy shifted dramatically to small service retail businesses and some wholesale operations.
+One by one the shoe factories closed, and the local economy shifted dramatically to small service retail businesses and some wholesale operations.
 By the late 20th century, Weymouth had transformed into a mature suburb of the Greater Boston region.